 Issue #1: Not enough resources or bandwidth

-Our survey found that 64% of content marketers lack the resources required or necessary to properly execute against content marketing plans.64% of content marketers lack the resources needed to properly execute against content marketing plans. #contentmarketing #survey Click To Tweet
+Our survey found that 64% of content marketing executives lack the resources required or necessary to properly execute against content marketing plans.

 For example: you can look at what type of content is already working for you.
 Content that brings in the most organic traffic or has the highest click-thru rates and (especially) what converts best can offer valuable insights upon which to build.
 Do more of what’s working first, to maintain momentum, then expand into new territory.